dopevog/dopevog/README.md

 - 🌐 [My Personal Website](https://dopevog.github.io/me/): where I display my projects and share more about me!

-Also, here is a [small portfolio of my favourite projects](https://nitratine.net/portfolio/) 😎
+Also, check my pinned repos for projects which I enjoy showing off! 😎
 ---

 <p align="center">